 - The Somme was really an attempt to force the Germans to refocus away from Verdun, another really lossy battle.

 - US Navy torpedo squadrons at the Battle of Midway were equipped with obsolete TBD torpedo bombers, which were very easy prey for the A6M "Zero" fighters that protected the Japanese fleet.
 The torpedo planes pressed home their attack anyway, and were mostly wiped out, with Torpedo Eight from the USS Hornet famously only having one survivor.
 However, destroying the torpedo planes drew the fighters down near the water, leaving the carriers wide open when the non-obsolete dive bombers arrived at high altitude right as the Japanese were rearming their attack planes.
 The torpedo bomber pilots' Heroic Sacrifice allowed the dive bombers to inflict massive damage on three of the Japanese carriers, putting them out of action, and greatly contributed to the eventual U.S. victory.

 - The reason for the sequential attacks by the Americans was a lack of training and experience (each group set out as soon as it took off).
-Notably only the Yorktown's (the only battle-experienced carrier) squadrons arrived together, at almost the same time the Enterprise's bombers arrived from the opposite direction (which was pure luck - the timing was unintentional).
+Notably, only the squadrons from the Yorktown (the only battle-experienced carrier) arrived together, at almost the same time the Enterprise's bombers arrived from the opposite direction (which was pure luck— the timing was unintentional).